RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 ## Quickstart
 This is a concise summary of everything you need to do to use the repo.
 Rest of the document goes into details of every step.
 1. Setup [helper node](https://github.com/RedHatOfficial/ocp4-helpernode)
-2. Edit `group_vars/all.yml`, the following must be changed while the rest can remain the same
+2. Edit `group_vars/all.yml`, the following must be changed while the rest can remain the same:
    * pull secret
    * ip and mac addresses, host/domain names
    * enable/disable fips mode